 The Blue Carbuncle is a short story from Sir Arthur Conan Doyle featuring Sherlock Holmes and Dr Watson.
 Dealing initially with a lost goose and hat, the case evolves into a more serious adventure.

 When people think of Chaos they might not immediately think of a Greek deity, but in Greek mythology, Chaos was the first god in the Greek pantheon.

 In Ancient Rome, Morpheus was a god of dreams.
 Morpheus was the son of Sumnus, the god of sleep, and would come to prominence in Metamorphoses, the epic work from Ovid.

 The Man with the Twisted Lip is a short story from Sir Arthur Conan Doyle that sees another case taken on by Sherlock Holmes.
 The case deals with something that on the surface looks like murder.

-The fauns are some of the most identifiable figures from ancient mythology.
-Fauns were originally part of Roman mythology, but have been part of art and literature ever since.
+Fauns are some of the most well-known figures from ancient mythology.
+Originally from Roman mythology, they have appeared in art and literature ever since.